Major facilitator superfamily: Evolution

 The origin of the basic MFS transporter fold is currently under heavy debate.
 All currently recognized MFS permeases have the two six-TMH domains within a single polypeptide chain, although in some MFS families an additional two TMHs are present.
 Evidence suggests that the MFS permeases arose by a tandem intragenic duplication event in the early prokaryotes.
 This event generated the 12 transmembrane helix topology from a (presumed) primordial 6-helix dimer.
 Moreover, the well-conserved MFS specific motif between TMS2 and TMS3 and the related but less well conserved motif between TMS8 and TMS9 prove to be a characteristic of virtually all of the more than 300 MFS proteins identified.
 However, the origin of the primordial 6-helix domain is under heavy debate.
 While some functional and structural evidence suggests that this domain arose out of a simpler 3-helix domain, bioinformatic or phylogenetic evidence supporting this hypothesis is lacking.

 Medical significance

 MFS family members are central to human physiology and play an important role in a number of diseases, through aberrant action, drug transport, or drug resistance.
 The OAT1 transporter transports a number of nucleoside analogs central to antiviral therapy.
 Resistance to antibiotics is frequently the result of action of MFS resistance genes.
-Mutations in MFS transporters have also been found to be cause neurodegerative disease, vascular disorders of the brain, and glucose storage diseases.
+Mutations in MFS transporters have also been found to cause neurodegerative disease, vascular disorders of the brain, and glucose storage diseases.